 Just as it did last year, Bowers & Wilkins will be bringing its 800 Series Diamond speakers, but this time "in a variety of configurations for the first time in the UK".

-No specifics yet on what that means, but we do know that there will also be a new subwoofer featured as part of the system.
+No specifics yet on what that means, but we do know its brand new DB range of subwoofers will feature in some way.

 Chord is going to be in two ground-floor areas this year, with three new products which we first saw at CES 2017: there's the Hugo 2 DAC, a revamped version of the original Hugo, and Poly, a dedicated network module for Chord's portable Mojo DAC.

 Chord will also be showing its new Blu MkII upscaling CD transport, which is designed to work with the company's high-end DAC, DAVE.
 The Blu MkII will have a USB Type-B input, which makes it compatible with DSD and PCM data.

 Joining the show will be Elipson's new flagship turntable, the Omega 100 RIAA BT Carbon.

 Along with the features we've come to expect from the Omega range - digital speed control motor, integrated phono stage, USB record out and Bluetooth for wireless streaming - the Carbon will have a carbon fibre deck, an aluminum lift arm and an Ortofon 2M Red cartridge.

 It'll be available in the UK from March, at £700.

 New from Exposure will be its half-width-size XM series of amplifiers, namely the XM5 integrated with built-in phono stage and DAC, and the X3, a standalone phono stage.